 If you’ve had serious financial hardship in the past that prevented you from being able to repay your debts, you may have filed for personal bankruptcy.
 As a last resort to eliminate your debts, bankruptcy can get your creditors off your back and end the collection calls.
 It can also give you a clean slate and help you work toward building a better and healthier financial foundation.

 But it’s important to understand that you won’t be considered “bankrupt” forever.
-At some point, you’ll be discharged from bankruptcy, at which point you’ll be eliminated of your responsibility to repay your debt.
-Failure to get discharged can present a real problem for you, which is why it’s important to go through the process in its entirety.
+At some point, you’ll be discharged from bankruptcy, at which point you’ll be exempted from your responsibility to repay your debt.

-But at some point you will need to get discharged from bankruptcy, or else you could be faced with additional problems.
+A bankruptcy discharge is the last step of bankruptcy.
+After you’ve fulfilled your bankruptcy obligations, your LIT will provide you with a certificate of discharge.
 Being discharged of bankruptcy essentially means that you are released from your responsibility to pay back any debts that you had when you originally filed for bankruptcy.
-This does not include:

 - Spousal or child support payments

 - Student loans if less than seven years have passed since you ceased to be a student

 You must wait a certain amount of time before being discharged from bankruptcy.
 Certain factors will play a role in your bankruptcy discharge, including how many times you’ve filed, and/or if you earn any surplus income that would require additional payments.

 You’ll either be automatically discharged, or you’ll need to attend court and wait for a decision from the judge about how, if, or when you’ll be discharged.